mray0256-jpg/Procedural-Planet-Generator/README.md

      $4 \cdot R^2$ would encapsulate the whole of the sphere; instead, we want a portion.
 If we were to divide by exactly numTectonics, the inherent randomization makes more plates than intended, adding a factor _d_ where $d < 1$ decreases the amount of extra tectonics plates added.
 I've found that the preferred constant is $\ d = \frac{2}{3} $

     Now that we can divide our sphere into neat portions, we need to create our blobby sphere.
 To do this, adding randomized trig functions suffices.
-However, these need to be scaled by the radius so their undulating edges have the same amplitude.
-I chose to multiply the functions by $r / 6$. r keeps the scale and 6 makes a nice shape (I ran out of the usual letters for constants, if you'll forgive me).
+However, these need to be scaled by the radius so their wavy edges have the same amplitude regardless of radius.
+I chose to multiply the functions by $\frac{r}{\alpha}$, where r keeps the scale and $\alpha$ is a tweaking constant (currently $\ \alpha = \frac{2}{3} $).
 Then, the inside of the trig functions is simply a wavelength dependent on where in 3D space the vertex lies.
-In the end, the function is roughly pythagorean theorem with some extra pizzazz.
+In the end, the function is roughly pythagorean theorem with some pizzazz.

     The next topic is the data of each plate.
 First, Euler poles.
 Tectonic plates don't translate linearly; rather, they rotate about an arbitrary axis piercing the Earth.
 These axes are referred to as Euler poles.
 To calculate where a plate will rotate, we take a cross product of the vertex's vector to the radius by the vector of the Euler pole.
 Then, we apply this data to each vertex within the plate.

     Great!
 This data, along with the plateID and whether it was oceanic or tectonic, was all baked into a color channel.
 Looking back, this was not as ideal as my optimistic heart said it would be.
-It turned out fine, but oh man the amount of "this must be the most ridiculously overly-complex code I've ever seen" was truly breathtaking.
+It turned out fine, but the amount of "this must be the most ridiculously overly-complex code I've ever seen" was truly breathtaking.
 Colors are stored as bytes, which as I learned painstakingly, do not hold negative values or floats (shocking, I know).

     To remedy this, my solution was to utilize all three digits for information.
 For the plateIDs, since there would never be greater than 99, I made the first two digits the plate number and the third the plate type (oceanic/contintental).
 Similarly, the vectors were normalized, then multiplied by 100 (to fill the whole numbers 0 - 99) and given +100 if they were negative.
 To decode the data, I used the modulus command to find the first two numbers then a conditional for whether the number was >= 100.
-Now, this perhaps doesn't sound so bad, but my code wound up looking as such:
+Now, this perhaps doesn't sound so bad, but my code, which was repeated in various ways, wound up looking as such:

     ```csharp
     float xDir = (float)(planet.colors32[i].r % 100 * (planet.colors32[i].r >= 100 ? -1f : 1f)) / 100f;